g00bPy/FluxerRichPresenceClient/README.md

 This client introduces the first dedicated **Emote Picker** for Fluxer desktop users.
 * **Direct API Sync:** Securely queries your server memberships to pull every custom emote available to your account.
 * **Animated WebP Support:** Full support for animated emotes.
 Unlike standard implementations, this client uses a custom rendering engine to preserve aspect ratios, ensuring emotes are never squished or cropped.
-* **Local Caching:** Encrypts and stores emote data locally via Windows DPAPI to ensure lightning-fast load times and minimal API impact.
+* **Local Caching:** Stores and manages emote data locally to ensure lightning-fast load times and minimal API impact.

 ### 🔒 Security-by-Design
 Privacy is the foundation of this project.
 * **Local Auth Only:** Your Fluxer token is never transmitted to any third-party servers.
 All connections are made strictly and directly to `api.fluxer.app`.
-* **DPAPI Encryption:** On the full version of this client, sensitive data is locked to your specific Windows User Profile using hardware-level encryption.
+* **Hardware-Level Encryption:** On the full version of this client, sensitive data is vaulted using local machine security protocols to ensure your session remains private.

 ### ⚡ Performance Optimized
 * **Asynchronous Architecture:** Built on `asyncio` and `websockets`, the client maintains a constant connection to the Fluxer Gateway with near-zero CPU overhead.